ATHEISTIC-SATANISM/Atheistic-Satanism/README.md

 <details>
   <summary> <p align="center"> $\color{#8a3700}{\textsf{Before You Interact}}$ </summary>

-<sub>I am a mentally ill, 15-year-old Filipino with an INFP-T type personality.
+<sub>I am a mentally ill, 15-year-old Filipino.
 I am mostly AFK so whisper to interact and C+H freely.

-<sub> I'm usually dry/awkward and a bit unresponsive around people I just met, if I was energetic/hostile to you at firsy, uhthat wqsnt me or i wsnt okay that time
+<sub> I'm usually dry/awkward and a bit unresponsive around people I just met.

 <sub> I'm childish, dramatic, a bit gullible, forgetful, stupid, still a bit unresponsive, and tend to speak without thinking.. i can be quite clingy and self-centred at times, sorry. i have a knack for insulting, sending death threats (as jokes), joking about violence and such, and i have silly cars humour.
 Please lemme know if you're uncomfy or want me to back off!